linkerd/linkerd/linkerd/docs/protocol-h2.md

 kind: `io.l5d.headerPath`

 With this identifier, requests are identified using a path read from a header.
 This is useful for routing gRPC requests.
+By default, the `:path` psuedo-header is used.

 #### Namer Configuration: